lukechn99/Minnehack2021/README.md

 - It should alert the user when they reach a frequently visited place
 - It should distinguish between safe and possibly less safe activities-- (driving is pretty safe).
 - It should have a
-Facts page
+Home page with quick facts, germs accumulated since last handwash, and a handwash button
-‘Your data’ page
+‘Your data’ page with aggregated handwashing and germ accumulation data
-Handwashing timer page
-Notifications/settings page
+Notifications/settings page with personal configuration options

 ### Tools:
 - Flutter
 - Maps API (Google or Apple)
+- Firebase
+- pubdev

 ### Further extensions:
 - It could include a timer for hand-washing